dddiaz/dddiaz.com/content/post/goals-2022-review/index.md

 ### Health 💉
 I love to walk at least once a day.
 There is a great park by the apartment that I like to do a loop on.
 It's a great excuse to be outside for a second, and breath some fresh air.
-I absolutely love it.
+It is a highlight of my day.

 I use my Apple Watch to track my walks, and this past year I walked an incredible __466.87 miles__ (that I tracked).
-That is about 1.27 miles a day.
+That is about 1.27 miles a day!

 I was hoping this would increase my own VO2 Max, but it seems like it actually went down according to my Apple Watch.
 I will probably need to do more research on the best way to improve this metric, and if there is a way to do it with my daily walks.

-On a different note, I have been keeping up with my journaling, and I currently have a journal streak of 908 days!
+On a different note, I have been keeping up with my journaling, and I currently have a __journal streak of 908 days__!

 Lastly, I had a goal to increase my glucose time in range.
-This is a measure of how well I am staying in the right blood glucose range which helps me understand how well I am doing with my Type 1 Diabetes.
+This is a measure of how well I am staying in the right blood glucose range, which helps me understand how well I am doing with my Type 1 Diabetes.
 This year I decided to add some new tools to my tool kit.
 In particular, I decided to switch the insulin pump I use to a patch pump called Omnipod.

-The omnipod is an insilin pump that goes right on the skin.
-I have to change it every 3 days, but if you see me wearing it, it may look something like this:
+The omnipod is an insulin pump that goes right on the skin.
+I have to change it every 3 days.
+It looks something like this:
 ![Omnipod](omnipod.png)
-This isn't a picture of me wearing it 😂, it is from the omnipod website (https://www.omnipod.com/what-is-omnipod/omnipod-5) .
+This isn't a picture of me wearing it 😂of course, it is from the Omnipod website (https://www.omnipod.com/what-is-omnipod/omnipod-5) .
 It is usually hidden underneath my clothes, but it is good context for what it might look like if you see it poking out of my shirt.

 I absolutely love it.
-It wirelessly connects to my continuous glucose monitor, and can automatically adjust how much insulin I am getting based on my current blood sugar.
+It wirelessly connects to my continuous glucose monitor (dexom), and can automatically adjust how much insulin I am getting based on my current blood sugar.
 The fact that it is a patch pump also means I can put it in a lot more places on my body, which makes my life a lot easier.

-It's not perfect by any means, but it's a huge leg up on my old insulin pump, and definitely light years ahead of manual injections.
+It's not perfect by any means, but it's a huge leap forward compared to my old insulin pump, and definitely light years ahead of manual injections.
 I also still need to manually intervene whenever I eat, and tell it to give me a bolus of insulin, but other that it is a lot more hands-off, which leads to a huge reduction in the mental burden that type 1 management can be.